CGRU/cgru/docs/software/houdini.rst

 	Usually files and may be some other options.
 - Files
 	Files to generate.
+- Delete ROP Files
+	Delete ROP generated files (IFD) after render.
 - Images
 	Images which render will produce.
 Needed for tile render, AfWatch preview/thumbnails.
-- Use Temp Images Folder
-	Render locally in temp directory and then copy entire image in destination folder.
-- Delete ROP Files
-	Delete ROP generated files (IFD) after render.
 - Tile Render
 	Enable rendering tiles and then combine them.
 - Divisions
 	Tiles divisions.
-- Join Render Stages
-	Generate IFD files and render in the same task.
-	In this case IFD files will be generated to local temporary folder.
-	It can save and memory usage and network traffic.

 Custom Command
 --------------